jcs090218/ellsp/README.md

 Exporting environment variables... done v
 ```

-*P.S.
+*🔊 P.S.
 Nothing output afterward because the language server is waiting for the
 language client to connect!*

 ## 🔗 References